janmonschke/janmonschke.github.com/content/blog/2023-01-01-changing-my-online-identity/index.md

 As for my Twitter account.
 I'm not sure yet what to do with it.
 I haven't tweeted there in forever and only checked it seldomly.
 Maybe I'll update my Mastodon handle there and tweet about the occasional blog post but I'm planning to keep it a write-only account.

-So yeah, happy new year.
+So yeah, happy new year!
 Here's to a fresh new start of my online identity 🎉 And see you over on [Mastodon](https://social.lol/@janmon) 👋

 [^1]: You can search for your tweets by time frame using these tags in the Twitter search: `from:ACCOUNT since:2008-03-01 until:2008-03-31`